axibase/atsd/changelogs/2016_03/README.md

 ### Issue 3665

-The query executor was changed to raise an error if too many tag combinations are located for one of the metric and entities specified in the query.
-The limit is 1000.
+Changed the query executor to raise an error if too many tag combinations are located for one of the metric and entities specified in the query.
+The limit is 1,000.
 If the limit is exceeded, the following error message is returned to the client so that the user can refactor the query and add conditions to the `WHERE` clause to reduce the number of series.
-Previously, an error was not raised and the result set was truncated behind the scenes, leading to unexpected results.
+Previously, an error is not raised and the result set is truncated behind the scenes, which can lead to unexpected results.

 ```txt
 IllegalStateException: Too many tags combinations for metric 'df.disk_used' and entity 'nurswghbs001'.
 Limit: 1000.